YoshaVEGITO/The-Entrapment-Problem-in-Arminian-Theology-A-Trinitarian-Crisis/README.md

 But the system itself is false.
 And those who systematically teach it—knowing the contradictions, hardening against correction—are leading people to trust in a different god.
 A god whose grace can be resisted, whose will can be thwarted, whose power is subordinate to human choice. **That is not YHWH.**

 **Conclusion:**

 The prayer test exposes the Arminian system as not merely wrong but incoherent.
 Even Arminians know grace must be effectual—**they just won't admit it theologically.** And that reveals that the system is not a legitimate interpretation of Scripture but a philosophical construct imposed upon it, contradicted by Scripture and refuted by practice.

 ---

+## Glory Theft: The Decisive Factor Problem

+**Isaiah 43:11:** "I, I am the LORD, and besides me there is no savior."

+**Isaiah 42:8:** "My glory I give to no other."

+### The Core Problem

+If two people hear the gospel with equal prevenient grace, and one believes while the other doesn't—**what made the difference?**

+**Arminian Answer:** "Human will.
+One cooperated with grace; the other resisted."

+**This Creates Two Violations:**

+### Violation 1: Co-Savior Status (Isaiah 43:11)

+- God provides possibility
+- Humans provide actuality
+- The human will is the decisive factor

+But God says: "**Besides me there is NO savior.**"

+If the decisive factor in salvation is your choice (not God's effectual grace), then you are functionally a co-savior.
+You provided what God could not: the actualization of redemption.
+God made it possible; you made it actual.
+That's sharing the saving work.

+**But Isaiah 43:11 categorically excludes co-saviors.**

+### Violation 2: Glory Theft (Isaiah 42:8)

+If you believed while your neighbor (with equal grace) didn't, **you did something he didn't do.**

+**Question:** "Why are you saved and your neighbor isn't?"

+**Arminian answer:** "God gave us both grace, but I chose to believe and he didn't."

+**Translation:** "I made the right choice; he made the wrong one."

+**That's boasting.
+That's glory theft.**

+- **Ephesians 2:8-9:** "For by grace you have been saved through faith.
+And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast."
+  - If faith **originates** in you (even if "enabled" by grace), it is still "your own doing"
+  - Paul says faith itself is "the gift of God" (not referring only to grace or salvation, but the entire mechanism including faith)
+  - Purpose clause: "**so that no one may boast**"—boasting is excluded only if the entirety of salvation (including faith) is gift

+- **1 Corinthians 4:7:** "For who sees anything different in you?
+What do you have that you did not receive?
+If then you received it, why do you boast as if you did not receive it?"
+  - If you "made the decisive choice" while another didn't, you have something you didn't receive—the decisive act
+  - Paul's logic: **everything** salvific is received, not self-generated

+But God says: "**My glory I give to no other.**"

+### The Only Escape: Monergism

+"Why are you saved and your neighbor isn't?"

+**Biblical answer:** "Because God chose to save me (Eph 1:4-5), gave me faith (Eph 2:8), regenerated me (John 3:3-8), and drew me effectually (John 6:44).
+I contributed nothing.
+All glory to God alone."

+- **Romans 11:36:** "For from him and through him and to him are all things.
+To him be glory forever.
+Amen."
+  - All salvific causation is "from him"
+  - All salvific process is "through him"
+  - All salvific purpose terminates "to him"
+  - Synergism breaks this at every point

+- **1 Corinthians 1:29-31:** "...so that no human being might boast in the presence of God.
+And because of him you are in Christ Jesus, who became to us wisdom from God, righteousness and sanctification and redemption, so that, as it is written, 'Let the one who boasts, boast in the Lord.'"
+  - Union with Christ is "**because of him**" (ἐξ αὐτοῦ)—sourced in God, not human choice
+  - All components of salvation are "from God"
+  - Result: boasting is directed **to the Lord**, not shared with the creature

+**If you contributed the decisive factor—even if that factor is "merely" the choice to believe—you share the glory.
+And God will not share His glory.**

+### The Arminian Dilemma

+Arminians face an impossible choice:

+**Option 1: Deny the decisive factor is human choice**
+- But then grace is effectual (Calvinism)
+- The system collapses

+**Option 2: Affirm human choice is decisive**
+- Violates Isaiah 43:11 (co-savior)
+- Violates Isaiah 42:8 (glory theft)
+- Violates Eph 2:9, 1 Cor 1:29-31, Rom 11:36 (boasting not excluded)

+**There is no third option.**

+Either:
+- God alone is Savior and gets all the glory (monergism)
+- Or humans share in the saving work and deserve some glory (synergism)

+**Scripture permits only the first.
+Arminianism requires the second.**

+### Conclusion

+The decisive factor question is not a peripheral issue.
+It strikes at the heart of:
+- **God's exclusive role as Savior** (Isa 43:11)
+- **God's refusal to share glory** (Isa 42:8)
+- **The purpose of salvation** (that no one may boast—Eph 2:9)

+Arminianism fails on all three counts.
+It makes man a co-savior, allows glory theft, and creates grounds for boasting.
+Only monergism preserves what Scripture demands: **salvation belongs to the LORD** (Jonah 2:9), and to Him alone belongs all glory.

+---